UK security was not compromised by hoax calls, says minister

 A cross-Whitehall security inquiry has been launched after Home Secretary Priti Patel and Defence Secretary Ben Wallace were targeted in what ministers believe was a Russian plot.

-The alarm was raised by Mr Wallace after he became suspicious during a 10-minute video call on Mircrosoft Teams on Thursday, supposedly with the Ukrainian prime minister.
+The alarm was raised by Mr Wallace after he became suspicious during a 10-minute video call on Microsoft Teams on Thursday, supposedly with the Ukrainian prime minister.

 He ordered an investigation into the security breach, but serious questions remain about Whitehall security after Ms Patel said the same thing happened to her earlier in the week.